frederic-perez/AmE-dictionary/data/idioms.md

 __highball__ __3__ _n_ A drink of liquor and water or soda served in a tall glass. _Personally, I like my highballs with whiskey and ginger ale._ _Highball glasses._
 __highbrow__ __1__ _adj_ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows. _After two degrees in literature, Stanley insists on reading only highbrow books._ __2__ _n_ A person who has or affects heightened intellectualism or superior learning or culture, often in a pretentious or elitist manner. _Of course, a book like this won’t be given the time of day by literary highbrows, but it nevertheless provides an engaging and—dare I say it—entertaining read._
 __highbrowed__ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
+__hijinx__ :two: Mischievous or playful behavior that is intended to be amusing or entertaining, but that often crosses the line into being disruptive or annoying.
 __hindsight is (always) 20/20__ It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
 A reference to the visual acuity of normal eyesight (20/20 vision).
 __hit (one’s) stride__
 __hit (one) (right) between the eyes__ :dart: To suddenly become obvious or apparent to one. _After days of struggling to come up with a solution, one finally hit me right between the eyes this morning._